 Currently, a process-oriented workspace has only been implemented for the HPDC process, but this development will be extended to other casting processes such as low pressure die casting, gravity casting, and lost foam.

-In the upcoming and the last blog on FLOW-3D Cast v4.2, I will be covering yet another featured development on the new Die Spray Cooling model.
+In the upcoming and the last blog on FLOW-3D CAST, I will be covering yet another featured development on the new Die Spray Cooling model.